-The closure of AP2-DAS Landfill was previously approved by the Environmental Protection Division (EPD), and a Closure Certificate was issued in 2010.
-This report presents the results of the limited hydrogeological assessment prepared to obtain a CCR unit solid waste handling permit, as required by EPD's Solid Waste Management Rule 391-3-4-.10.
-Georgia Power plans to remove the CCR in AP2-DAS Landfill as part of an updated closure plan for this permit application.
+The closure of AP1 Landfill was previously approved by the Environmental Protection Division (EPD), and a Closure Certificate was issued in 2010.
+This report presents the results of the limited hydrogeological assessment that was prepared to obtain a CCR unit solid waste handling permit, as required by EPD's Solid Waste Management Rule 391-3-4-.10.
+Georgia Power plans to remove the CCR in AP1 Landfill as part of an updated closure plan for this permit application.
 The following key points are discussed in the report:

-- Small sections of the southern, eastern, and western edges of AP2-DAS Landfill are located within the 100-year and 500-year floodplain. - Wetlands and jurisdictional streams were delineated near AP2-DAS Landfill.
-Any potential impacts to wetland areas and/or nearby streams as a result of closure activities will be permitted through the proper authorities prior to disturbance of jurisdictional areas. - The site complies with local zoning and land use ordinances. - The general geology of the site consists of unconsolidated soils such as clays, silty and sandy clays, silty sands, sandy silts, and minor gravel.
+- Small sections of AP1 Landfill, namely the low portions of the slopes along the river, are located within the 100-year floodplain. - No wetland areas were delineated within the AP1 Landfill permit boundary. - The site complies with local zoning and land use ordinances. - The general geology of the site consists of unconsolidated riverine deposits such as clays, silty and sandy clays, silty sands, and sandy silts.
 More consolidated materials encountered at lower elevations consist of silty sand saprolite and bedrock.
-Borings performed in earlier site investigations indicate the soils are underlain by extremely weathered quartzofeldspathic gneiss, hornblende gneiss, and schist. - No unstable areas were encountered during the investigation of the site.
-Additionally, no pipes, utilities, or other penetrations through or beneath the AP2-DAS Landfill were identified.
+Borings performed during a 2018 site investigation indicate the soils are underlain by extremely weathered quartzofeldspathic gneiss, hornblende gneiss, and schist. - No unstable areas were encountered during the site investigation.
+Additionally, no pipes, utilities, or other penetrations through or beneath the unit were identified.